Jamiemufu/itech_twitter/README.md

 - The twitter card also has profile name, picture and how many likes and retweets it's had.
 - The twitter card has a refresh button and link button

+# Build Files

+I have recently included the build files, so you should not have to install npm packages and run 'npm run' - These are dev compiled and not minimised - for ease of reading.
 ## Thank you for this opportunity, and I look forward to feedback